nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 ### Common Settings (All Repeaters)

-These settings should apply to all repeaters regardless of their role:
+These settings should apply to all repeaters regardless of their role

 ```
 set int.thresh 14